francoisbotes/francoisbotes.org/_posts/video/help.md

 1. Go to the video folder then click the Green button "NEW FILE".
 2. On the new page replace the "Untitled" with the title you want for your new page.
+3. On the Function bar click the Meta Data icon and complete the form.
+Click done and then click the Save icon on the Function bar then click the "Commit" button to save the changes.
-3. Place your cursor in below the "Tool Bar" paste the Embed code you have copied from your video host into the page. **Hint: you can use the browser menu File>Paste or you could use the keyboard keys "CMD + V".**
+4. Place your cursor in below the "Tool Bar" paste the Embed code you have copied from your video host into the page. **Hint: you can use the browser menu File>Paste or you could use the keyboard keys "CMD + V".**
-4. Add your text and images if required in the normal way.
+5. Add your text and images if required in the normal way.
-5. By default the page is saved as "Unpublished".
+6. By default the page is saved as "Unpublished".
 To have the page show on your site you will need to click the "Unpublished" icon to set it to "Published".
 If at any time you would like to Unpublish the page then just click the "Published" icon and it will change to "Unpublished".

 ### Tool bar
 By clicking on the "?" icon in the toolbar you will find helpful descriptions of for all the toolbar items available.